nlivaic/DistributedSystems/README.md

   * Transport cost is zero
   * The network is homogeneous - happens when the system is designed so two different applications need to be deployed at the same time.
 Take care of versioning to mitigate this.

-## Properties of reliable systems:
+## Properties of reliable systems

   * Idempotence
   * Immutability
   * Location independence
   * Versioning
   * These properties are discussed in detail below.
-The reason for these properties is they work around the fallacies we highlighted above (the network is reliable, toppology doesn't change and the network is homogeneous).
+The reason for these properties is they mitigate the fallacies we highlighted above: the network is reliable (idempotence), topology doesn't change (location independence) and the network is homogeneous (versioning).
+  * The above properties can be applied to any system, they are not meant necessarily for distributed systems.
+Applying these principles will bring value to any type of system.

 ### Idempotence